HashDataInc/bireme/README.md

 ```
 {
-  "target_table": "public.chartarget",
+  "source_name": "debezium_CI",
-  "sources": [
+  "pipelines": [
     {
-      "source": "debezium_CI",
-      "table_name": "public.charsource",
-      "produce_time": "2017-10-12T16:27:40.812Z",
-      "receive_time": "2017-10-12T16:30:10.160Z"
+      "name": "Debezium-debezium_CI-debezium_CI.public.charsource",
+      "newest_record": "yyyy-MM-ddTHH:mm:ss.SSSZ",
+      "delay": XX.XXX
+    },
+    {
+      "name": "Debezium-debezium_CI-debezium_CI.public.binarysource",
+      "newest_record": "yyyy-MM-ddTHH:mm:ss.SSSZ",
+      "delay": XX.XXX
+    },
+  ]
 }
-  ],
-  "complete_time": "2017-10-12T16:30:20.009Z"
-}
 ```

-* *target_table* is the target table name in the target database.
+* *source_name* is the name of queried data source, as designated in the configuration file.
-* *sources* is an array, every element in which corresponds to a data souce.
-(Each target table may receive data from several data souces.
-Although in the example we have only one source.)
+* *pipelines* is an array, every element in which corresponds to a pipeline.
+(Every data source may have several separate pipelines.)
- - *source* is the source name.
+ - *name* is the pipeline's name.
+ - *newest_record* is produce time of latest change data that have been successfully loaded to hashdata.
- - *table_name* is the table name in source.
+ - *delay* is the time period for change data from entering bireme to being committed to data source.
- - *produce_time* see the definition above.
- - *receive_time* see the definition above.
-* *complete_time* see the definition above.

 ## 1.6 Reference